hartrock/Inspector/README.md

 - call stack, and
 - environment stack;

-which would be interesting for debugging (a full-featured debugger would need even more for e.g. setting breakpoints).
+which would be interesting for debugging (a full-featured debugger would need even more, e.g. support for setting breakpoints).

 ### Important notes to this piece of software

-This is **bleeding edge** software: used infrastructure in INSPECTOR_DIR/modules/ and INSPECTOR_DIR/lib/
+This is **bleeding edge** software: used infrastructure in REPO_DIR/modules/ and REPO_DIR/lib/
 - is not stable,
 - is not documented for reuse by others,
 - is not mature for publishing it as base for other apps,